 To be considered for work-study, you must complete the Free Application for Federal Student Aid (FAFSA) and show sufficient financial need.
 Funds are awarded on a first-come first-serve basis.

 Visit the Office of Student Financial Services for more information on how to apply for the work-study program.

 Work-study positions may include jobs that supply services designed to improve the quality of life, especially for low-income residents of the community.

 Students may be eligible to work summer, during breaks and limited hours during academic semesters.

-Visit the Office of Student Financial Services to inquire regarding available work-study positions.
+Visit the Financial Aid Office to inquire regarding available work-study positions.